BildermanKawasaki/Baby-Panda/README.md

 <p><img src="images/standard_frame.png" width="350"></p>
 <p><em>Standard frame</em></p>

-In the standard configuration, the 3 4040 extrusions from the base of one Ender form the base of the Baby Panda frame, and the base extrusions of the other Ender  form the top.
-The uprights from each ender, which will need to be drilled out for blind joints using the [jig](https://github.com/robwaldhauser/Baby-Panda/blob/main/STLs/Drilling%20Jig.stl) available in the CAD section, connect the top of the frame to the bottom in each corner.
+<p>In the standard configuration, the 3 4040 extrusions from the base of one Ender form the base of the Baby Panda frame, and the base extrusions of the other Ender  form the top.
+The uprights from each ender, which will need to be drilled out for blind joints using the [jig](https://github.com/robwaldhauser/Baby-Panda/blob/main/STLs/Drilling%20Jig.stl) available in the CAD section, connect the top of the frame to the bottom in each corner.</p>

-If desired, for additional rigidity and/or to facilitate enclosure of the printer, 2 additional 2020 extrusions can be purchased and installed in either of the following configurations:
+<p>If desired, for additional rigidity and/or to facilitate enclosure of the printer, 2 additional 2020 extrusions can be purchased and installed in either of the following configurations:</p>

 <p><img src="images/standard_frame_plus_2_2020s.png" width="350"></p>
 <p><em>Standard frame with extra 2020</em></p>